 About Flash of Darkness

-I have taken pictures all my adult life, but took up photography as a more serious pursuit in 2007 after an injury to my right arm made me doubt I would be able to play the guitar again.
-A Fender guitar plugged into a Marshall amplifier had been my main creative outlet until that point.
-Happily, I eventually made a full recovery and now have multiple outlets.
-Once I had mastered the basics I found my preference was black and white photography.
-This was enhanced after after I discovered the power of the specialist mono conversion plugins for Photoshop.
-Post production soon became a large and necessary part of getting the pictures to look the way I want them to.
+As a small boy, family photos often show me with a camera, but I only took up photography as a serious pursuit in 2007 after an injury to my right arm made me doubt I would be able to play the guitar again.
+A Fender Stratocaster plugged into a Marshall amplifier had been my main creative outlet until that point.
+Happily, in time I made a full recovery, but I was hooked on photography by then.
+Once I had mastered the basics I found my preference was for black and white.
+My images improved though practice and as I discovered the power of specialist mono conversion, and a workflow soon became a necessary part of getting the pictures to look the way I want them to.

 My favourite light of all occurs on those rare days with dark clouds and bright sunlight, which creates incredible natural contrast.
-The picture of Deal from the pier under a heavy stormy sky on this page is a good example of these conditions.
-The term’ flash of darkness’ came from one of my daughters when she first saw lightning.
+The name of the site – Flash of Darkness came from one of my daughters when she first saw lightning.
 I like it because it is contrary: we all know darkness does not flash, and it hints at drama and contrast.

 I started with landscapes, particularly of the Kent coast and Deal (where I grew up) and in the beginning would go to great lengths to exclude people from the shot.
 Over time, and as I have learned street photography, I now do the opposite and try to find a way to include people to strengthen the image.
 I’ve always travelled a lot, professionally and personally, and my purchase of a Leica Q has really helped me to take advantage of that to become more of a travel photographer.